Botafogo1894/Project1/Readme.md

 * You need to have at least 1 goalkeeper, 4 defenders, 4 midfielders and 2 strikers and at most **2 goalkeepers, 4 defenders, 5 midfielders, and 3 strikers.**
 * You **cannot have more than 3 players** from the same team.

-So, we start our python algorithm with and `if-else` statement for these conditions and **then we add our own conditions and logic on top of that**, so that each time that the algorithm loops through our list of players, it can **use smart logic to make a valid pick** Here is our python code and an explanation of our conditions:
+So, we start our python algorithm with and `if-else` statement for these conditions and **then we add our own conditions and logic on top of that**, so that each time that the algorithm loops through our list of players, it can **use smart logic to make a valid pick** guided by our conditions below:

+* Check if a player is injured and if so, skip that player.
+* Pick the top three star players with the most cumulative league points in the league first. (*We will test the outcome of this condition with different constraints and pick the number of star players that generates the biggest return on investment.*)
+* Every time we pick a player and add it to our team, we subtract their cost from our 100MM budget and we add their position and team-name to a list, to make sure that we stop buying players for the positions and the teams that hit their constraint limit.
+* Once the optimal number of expensive superstar players are picked, the Algorithm starts going through the list of players with the highest ROI and tries to get us as many of the top names as we can, until we get close to depleting our budget and filling all of the team positions.
+* Algorithm prints a list of the players it picked at the end and gives us the remaining budget and the total fantasy points of the team.

+Here is our `python code` and an explanation of our conditions:

 ```python
 def build_team_by_roi(budget = 100, count_limit = 3, gk = 2, df = 5, md = 5, fwd = 3):